DATAMATH CALCULATOR MUSEUM

 of the final TI-Nspire CAS.

-Memory: The TI-Nspire CAS+ development built unit makes use of three different memory chips:
+Memory: The TI-Nspire CAS+ development build unit makes use of three different memory chips:

 • NAND Flash-ROM